Genre: Police Procedural

 Review:

-The writing is bold and crisp.
-The characters are resilient, impulsive, and troubled.
-And the plot, including all the subplots, unravel and intertwine seamlessly into a sinister tale full of twists, turns, secrets, surprises, manipulation, coercion, deception, violence, and murder.
+The writing is brisk and intense.
+The characters are meticulous, persistent, and impulsive.
+And the plot is a gripping, sinister whodunit full of twists, turns, lies, deception, revelations, obsession, depravity, abuse, violence, and murder.

 This book is available now.